mit945/Pokemon_Search_Engine/README.md

 # Pokemon Seach Engine

-## Application Functions
+## Application Features

-    - Type pokemon name in search box on the left to get character informations.
+    * Type pokemon name in search box on the left color in **blue** to get character informations.
-    - Type in user name on the right to identify player/trainer
+    * Type in user name on the right color in **yellow** to input player/trainer name
-    - Drag image across page with Jquery UI
+    * Drag image across page with Jquery UI
+    * Have Fun!

 Link: https://mit945.github.io/Pokemon_Seach_Engine/poke_dex/